wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 </p>
 <p lang="en">
-If a new associative, in general completely one-valued operation, multiplication, and its lysis, division, are presented via the the signs $a\cdot b$ and $\frac{a}{b}$, then one has, by [§.
+If a new associative, in general completely one-valued operation, multiplication, and its lysis, division, are presented via the signs $a\cdot b$ and $\frac{a}{b}$, then one has, by [§.
 4](#pz4):
 <span class="numbered" id="p.30eq1" data-label="1">
 \begin{equation}